hollykbuck/ccfrontend/README.md

 This project is the front end part of Code Challenge.

+## Prerequisites

+You need Node.js 18 to build this project.

 ## Build

 run npm build script to build to dist